Meta-Task: A Method-Agnostic Framework for Learning to Regularize in Few-Shot Learning

-In this section, we briefly review the relevant literature on meta-learning and regularization issues.
-The specialized regularization techniques for meta-learning are 1) Explicit Regularization (ER) \cite{imaml,mrmaml,pan2021meta,wang2023improving}, 2) Episode Augmentation Regularization (EAR) \cite{yamaguchi2023regularizing, shu2023dac}, 3) Task Augmentation Regularization (TAR) \cite{yao2021meta,yao2021improving,rajendran2020meta}, 4) Adversarial Task Up-sampling (ATU) \cite{wu2022adversarial}.
+This section briefly reviews the relevant literature on meta-learning and regularization issues.
+Regularization techniques have been developed to improve the generalization ability of meta-learning models.
+These techniques can be broadly classified into four specialized regularization techniques for meta-learning.
+1) Explicit Regularization (ER) \cite{imaml,mrmaml,pan2021meta,wang2023improving}, 2) Episode Augmentation Regularization (EAR) \cite{yamaguchi2023regularizing, shu2023dac}, 3) Task Augmentation Regularization (TAR) \cite{yao2021meta,yao2021improving,rajendran2020meta}, 4) Adversarial Task Upsampling (ATU) \cite{wu2022adversarial}.

-The ER methods impose explicit regularization terms on the meta-learning update, such as iMAML \cite{imaml}, MR-MAML \cite{mrmaml}, and their combinations or extensions \cite{pan2021meta, wang2023improving}.
+The ER methods impose explicit regularization terms on the meta-learning update, such as Meta-Learning with Implicit Gradients (iMAML) \cite{imaml}, Meta-Learning without Memorization (MR-MAML) \cite{mrmaml}, and their combinations or extensions \cite{pan2021meta, wang2023improving}.
 These methods directly constrain the model optimization process, aiming to improve the generalization performance of meta-learning models.
 For instance, minimax-meta regularization \cite{wang2023improving} combines two types of regularizations at the inner and outer levels to enhance the generalization performance of bi-level meta-learning.

-The EAR approach controls the meta-training by making modifications to individual tasks through noise or mixup \cite{yamaguchi2023regularizing, shu2023dac}.
+The EAR approach controls the meta-training by modifying individual tasks through noise or mixup \cite{yamaguchi2023regularizing, shu2023dac}.
 By expanding the amount of training data available for sampling, data augmentation supports various aspects of the meta-learning pipeline.
 It can be applied to support data in the inner loop of fine-tuning and enlarge the pool of evaluation data to be sampled during training.